AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/best-practices-analyzer/using-best-practices-analyzer.md

 #### Using filters in the Best Practices Analyzer Report {#bpa-filters}
 To filter out findings related to [ACS Commons](https://adobe-consulting-services.github.io/acs-aem-commons/), follow the steps below:

-1. Click on **Filters** to open the filters rail on the left-hand side of the page.
-The left rail will display the **ACS Commons Filter**.
+1. Click on the left rail icon on the left-hand side of the page.
+This will display the **ACS Commons Filter**.
+Click on the **ACS Commons Filter** to display the interactive checkbox as shown in the image below.

    ![image](/help/move-to-cloud-service/best-practices-analyzer/assets/report_filter_1.png)

    >[!NOTE]
-   > The **Filter** icon will appear only if the BPA detects usage of ACS Commons.
+   > The left rail icon will appear only if the BPA detects usage of ACS Commons.

 1. Unselect the box to filter out all findings related to ACS Commons.
 You should see a **Filtered Finding Count** on the report as shown in the image below.
+The filter is also applied to the report when it is exported in a comma-separated-value (CSV) format.

    ![image](/help/move-to-cloud-service/best-practices-analyzer/assets/report_filter_2.png)